An Interior in Its Own Right: ‘SPACES – Interior Design Evolution’

 Alongside those portions, a series of interviews providing essential figures in the field, which include Pablo Lhoas (Dean of the Faculty of Architecture La Cambre Horta), Christophe Decarpentrie (decorator), Claire Bataille and Paul Ibens (indoors designers) and Michel Simon

 (Ligne save), mirror on the factors within the exhibition.
-In addition to displaying the variations in aesthetic or stylistic techniques to decoration over the decades, the exhibition ambitions to show that analyzing those spaces can offer a broader sociological mirrored image at each decade’s aspirations and ideals.
+In addition to displaying the variations in aesthetic or stylistic techniques to decoration over the decades, the exhibition ambitions to show that analyzing those spaces can offer a broader sociological mirrored image of each decade’s aspirations and ideals.

 Flat Design Fee: The purchaser pays a flat fee for the professional interior fashion designer’s services primarily based on the design plan, the time required, and the offerings’ scope.